• Skip to primary navigation

 Can you freeze spinach pancakes?

 You can freeze the pancakes for up to three months in an airtight container.
-It is good to put some parchment paper between them so they don´t stick together.
+Putting some parchment paper between them is good so they don´t stick together.

 How long do they store?